fiap-soat-sst/self-service-totem/README.md

 ## ubiquitous Language Dictionary

--   Cliente (Customer): Person who will consume the order
+-   Cliente (Customer): The person who will consume the order
 -   Pedido (Order): The order with all customer's Items
 -   Cozinha (Kitchen): Team preparing the items of order
 -   Pagamento (Payment): Process to pay the order
--   Lanche, Acompanhamento, Bebida, Sobremesa: Items avaiable into the menu
+-   Lanche, Acompanhamento, Bebida, Sobremesa: Items available on the menu

 ## PREREQUISITES